igrigorik/videospeed/README.md

 ### FAQ

 **The video controls are not showing up?** This extension is only compatible with HTML5 video.
 If you don't see the controls showing up, chances are you are viewing a Flash video.
 If you want to confirm, try right-clicking on the video and inspect the menu: if it mentions flash, then that's the issue.
-That said, most sites will fallback to HTML5 if they detect that Flash it not available.
-You can try manually disabling Flash plugin in browser.
+That said, most sites will fallback to HTML5 if they detect that Flash is not available.
+You can try manually disabling Flash from the browser.

 ### License